Bella Guerin: Teaching

-Returning to teaching from financial necessity, Bella taught in Sydney, then Carlton, Prahran and East Melbourne.
-From the mid-1890s she frequented suffragist circles, becoming office-bearer in the Bendigo Women's Franchise League while running University College, Bendigo from 1898 - 1903.
-From 1904 to 1917 she taught at Camperdown and in a succession of small Melbourne schools at South Yarra, St Kilda, Parkville and Brunswick with diminishing success.
-Her increasing political activity and disputes over conditions with the Education Department probably contributed to this outcome.
+After her husband's death in 1893, Bella returning to teaching from financial necessity, She taught in Sydney, then Carlton, Prahran, and East Melbourne.
+From 1898 to 1903, in Bendigo, she operated University College, Bendigo.
+From 1904 to 1917 she taught at Camperdown, and in a succession of small Melbourne schools at South Yarra, St Kilda, Parkville, and Brunswick, with diminishing success.
+According to Farley Kelly, "her increasing political activity and disputes over conditions with the Education Department probably contributed to this outcome".